 The lure of home was always apparent however, with boyhood club Barcelona establishing themselves as Europe’s finest team under Pep Guardiola.

-Speculation began to emerge that Barcelona wanted to take Fabregas back to the Nou Camp, and the rumours only began to intensify.
+Speculation soon began to emerge that Barcelona wanted to take Fabregas back to the Camp Nou and the rumours only intensified.

 Following Spain’s 2010 World Cup success, Arsenal fans were outraged after Pepe Reina and Carles Puyol coerced Fabregas into a Barcelona shirt during the celebrations, with the midfielder looking distinctively uncomfortable.